Sticker shock: Average used car price is $29,000, and buyers are aghast - NewsBreak

 As prices for used vehicles blow past any seemingly rational level, it is the kind of scenario playing out at many auto dealerships across the country.
 Prices have soared so high, so fast, that buyers are being increasingly priced out of the market.

 Consider that the average price of a used vehicle in the United States in November, according to Edmunds.com, was $29,011 — a dizzying 39% more than just 12 months earlier.
-And for the first time that anyone can recall, more than half of America’s households have less income than is considered necessary to buy the average-priced used vehicle.Inflation is painfully high, but some relief may be coming
+And for the first time that anyone can recall, more than half of America’s households have less income than is considered necessary to buy the average-priced used vehicle.Shadow inflation: What it is and how you’re already paying it

 The days when just about anyone with a steady income could wander onto an auto lot and snag a reliable late-model car or buy their kid’s first vehicle for a few thousand dollars have essentially vanished.